 Skip to main content

-Leprosy: Causes, Symptoms, Treatment, and Prevention
+Leprosy: Insights into Symptoms, Treatment Options, and Prevention

 Leprosy, also known as Hansen's disease, is a chronic infectious disease that primarily affects the skin, nerves, and upper respiratory tract.
 Despite being an ancient condition, leprosy remains prevalent in certain parts of the world.
 In this article, we will explore the causes, symptoms, treatment options, and prevention strategies for leprosy to help raise awareness and promote early detection and treatment.